Ansible troubleshooting - VMware Failed to Import PyVmomi

 I’m Luca Berton and welcome to today’s episode of Ansible Pilot.

-The best way of talking about Ansible troubleshooting is to jump in a live demo to show you practically the “Failed to import the required Python library (PyVmomi)” and how to solve it!
+The best way of talking about Ansible troubleshooting is to jump in a live Playbook to show you practically the “Failed to import the required Python library (PyVmomi)” and how to solve it!

-In this demo, I’m going to reproduce the error and fix using the PIP, the Python Package Manager on a demo machine.
+In this Playbook, I’m going to reproduce the error and fix using the PIP, the Python Package Manager on a demo machine.

 error execution